NEWS & EVENTS

 We have provided MD Anderson Pediatrics interactive sheets called Playtime Therapy Bedsheets.
 These sheets have over 60 fun interactive games on them.
 The patients are able to use washable markers, which we provide, and draw on the sheets.
 This is a first of it’s kind in any of the Houston children’s hospitals.

-We will be supplying Children’s Memorial Hermann Hospital a teddy bear that hides the iv bag for children undergoing treatment.
+We have supplied Children’s Memorial Hermann Hospital a teddy bear that hides the iv bag for children undergoing treatment.
 These teddy bears are called a Medi Teddy.
 These are important because they allow the children to relax and feel more comfortable during their treatment.
 Therefore, the children have a better experience.

 In addition, Harrison’s Heroes is proud to supply the Children's Memorial Hospital with it’s first Scrapbooking Cart.
 This cart will go around to head trauma patients rooms and they will be able to make a scrapbook in hopes to help regain their memory.
 The cart will also be used for terminally ill patients to leave behind their legacy.